QuantEcon/lecture-source-jl/rst_files/getting_started.rst

 Jupyter
 =========================

-Like Python, and unlike Matlab and Stata there is a looser connection between Julia as a programming language and Julia as a development environment to edit and explore
+Like Python, and unlike Matlab and Stata, there is a looser connection between Julia as a programming language and Julia as a development environment

-Because of this, you will have different options for editing code on your local computer or in cloud resources
+Because of this, you will have different options for editing code on your local computer or in the cloud

-Several of the options rely on `Jupyter <http://jupyter.org/>`_  which provides a web interface to access computational kernels for different languages (e.g. Julia, Python, R, etc.)
+Several of the options rely on `Jupyter <http://jupyter.org/>`_  which provides a browser-based interface to access computational kernels for different languages (e.g. Julia, Python, R, etc.)

-While you will eventually use other editors for major projects, there are some advantages of starting with Jupyter while learning the language
+While you will eventually use other editors, there are some advantages of starting with Jupyter while learning the language

-* It can require little or no installation if you use a cloud-based solution
+* It requires no installation if you used a cloud-based solution

 * Nicely formatted output in the browser, including tables, figures, animation, video, etc.